Skip to Content

 Photo by Tranmautritam on Pexels.com

-Even today, there are a number of councils and associations that do not recognize the Munchkin cat breed.
+Even today, there are several councils and associations that do not recognize the Munchkin cat breed.

 However, most sources say that the shortness of their legs does not affect the Munchkin’s running and leaping abilities.
-Also, they are not generally found to have more joint or bone problems than other cat breeds.
+Also, they generally don’t have more joint or bone problems than other cat breeds.
 So, if you are passionate about their little legs, your ethics needn’t be compromised.

 The personalities of Munchkin cats are generally sweet, outgoing, and intelligent.
 They also respond well to being handled, which is lovely, as you’ll undoubtedly want to hold these cuties all day long.